 What is it?

-- Time-lapse embryo monitoring basically comprises of equipment which allow embryologists to record the development of the embryos inside at timed intervals.
+- Time-lapse embryo monitoring basically comprises equipment that allows embryologists to record the development of the embryos inside at timed intervals.

 - By watching when and how the embryos divide it is possible to tell whether development is taking place normally.

 - Without the embryo monitoring equipment embryologists are still able to view and record the embryo’s development.
 However, these activities will be undertaken at longer intervals, and information relating to exactly when the embryo divided will be missing.